OS/VS1: Description

 OS/VS1 was intended to manage a medium-sized work load (for the 1970s) consisting only of batch processing applications, running within a fixed number of operating system partitions via the batch job management system Job Entry Subsystem 1 (JES1).
 This was in contrast to OS/VS2 which was intended to handle larger work loads consisting of batch applications, online interactive users (using the Time Sharing Option, or TSO), or a combination of both.
 However, OS/VS1 could, and often did, support interactive applications and users by running IBM's CICS transaction processing monitor as a job within one of its partitions.

-Installation and modification of OS/VS1 was accomplished via IBM's cumbersome System Generation (SYSGEN) process.
+Installation and modification of OS/VS1 is accomplished via IBM's System Generation (SYSGEN) process.

+Job Entry Subsystem (JES)

+Job Entry Subsystem (JES, JES1) is a replacement for the spooling facilities of OS/360.

+The job entry subsystem (JES) is a significant new feature of VS1.
+It replaces MFT readers, writers, job queue management, and HASP II.
+JES provides centralized management of system input data, system output data, and job queue processing.
+It handles local system input and system output streams, allocates and manages intermediate direct access storage for this data, interfaces with RES to handle remote. input and output streams, and manages allocation and processing of the job queue.

 Remote Entry Services (RES)

-OS/VS1 included a replacement for OS/360 RJE.
-It allowed submission and retrieval of jobs by 2770, 2780 and 3780 terminals and by workstation programs included with OS/VS1 for, e.g., 1130.
-RES included Remote Terminal Access Method and a closer integration with Job Management than what RJE had.
+Remote Entry Services (RES) is a replacement for OS/360 RJE.
+It allows submission and retrieval of jobs by 2770, 2780 and 3780 terminals and by workstation programs included with OS/VS1 for, e.g., the IBM 1130.
+RES includes Remote Terminal Access Method and a closer integration with Job Management than what RJE had.